Les Lavandières

 The washerwomen are small, dressed in green and have webbed feet.
 Their webbed feet may be the reason they are also sometimes called the cannard noz (meaning "night ducks") in Breton folklore.

 France

 In the nineteenth century, the belief in night washerwomen was very present in Brittany and Normandy, but it is also attested in many other regions of France: Berry, Pyrenees, Alps, Alsace, Morvan, Creuse, Burgundy and Ariège.

-An important number of Romantic French authors and poets wrote about the lavandières, from Guy de Maupassant and Victor Hugo to Georges Sand.
+An important number of Romantic French authors and poets wrote about the lavandières, from Guy de Maupassant and Victor Hugo to George Sand.

 Brittany

 In Brittany, legends of the lavandière de la nuit were attested by Jacques Cambry as early as the 18th century.

 In Brittany, they can be an ominous portent, foretelling death, either one's own or a death in the family, though it is rare, just like they are not always represented as old women, though they always have very pale skin, being creatures of the night, and are often dressed in white or in traditional clothing.
 They are very agile and strong physically, even when they do not look so.

 The Breton washerwomen wash graveclothes, usually at night, under the moonlight, and are notable for their intense dislike of being disturbed, cursing those who dare to do so.
 They are known to ask passers-by for help in wringing clothes, breaking the arms of those who do so reluctantly and drowning those who refuse.
 More rarely, they can also give charity.

 According to the Breton legends, the washerwomen can either be ghosts whose name is known to all or else they are anonymous supernatural beings who appear in a human form.
 It is encountered during the year in the evening or in the middle of the night in known places (laundrette, creek), sometimes during the nights of full moon, sometimes only on the eve of the feast of the dead (All Saints' Day).

 Numerous folk tales on the subject have been collected during the 19th and 20th century.
 In Breton, the washerwomen are collectively known as ar c’hannerezed-noz, ar c’houerezed-noz or ar vaouez o welc’hin.
 The late written tales we have of the Lavendières do not allow us to know with certainty if they have the same mythological origin as the bean nighe.

 According to a Breton tradition, they are deceased who were buried in a dirty shroud: